MarkRoddy/duckdb-pytables/README.md

 └─────────────────────────────┴────────────────────────────────────────────────────────────────┴────────────┘
 ```

-## Function Arguments
+# Usage from DuckDB
+The `pytable()` table function can be referenced anywhere a named database table maybe referenced.
+This includes the `FROM` clause as well as part of a join.

-The first argument must be a string with a value in the form of `'<module>:<function>'`.
+When invoking, the first argument must be a string with a value in the form of `'<module>:<function>'`, where module is the name of the importable module containing your function, and 'function' is the name of a function or other callable value in the module.
+For example, if you have a module `foo` in a package `bar`, containing a function `bizbaz()`, you would format this as `foo.bar:bizbaz`

 All other non-named arguments will be passed as an argument to the python function specified.
 For example:

 ```sql
 SELECT *